angristan/nginx-autoinstall/README.md

 ![update](https://lut.im/uQSSVxAz09/zhZRuvJjZp2paLHm.png)

-## Logs files
+## Log file

-There are two logs files created when running the script.
+A log file is created when running the script.
+It is located at `/tmp/nginx-autoinstall.log`.

-- `/tmp/nginx-autoinstall-output.log`
-- `/tmp/nginx-autoinstall-error.log` (use this one for debugging)

 ## LICENSE